susam/gitpr/README.md

 If there are review comments to be addressed, continue working on your branch, commiting, optionally squashing and rebasing them, and pushing them to the topic branch of `origin` (your fork).
-Any further commits pushed to the topic branch automatically become part of the existing pull request.
+Any changes to the topic branch automatically become available in the pull request.

 In the fork and pull request workflow, a contributor should never commit anything to the main development branch of personal fork.
 This makes it